open-telemetry/opentelemetry.io/content/en/docs/demo/kubernetes-deployment.md

 ```

 > **Note** The OpenTelemetry Demo Kubernetes manifests do not support being
 > upgraded from one version to another.
-If you need to upgrade the chart, you
+If you need to upgrade the demo, you
 > must first delete the existing resources and then install the new version.

 > **Note** These manifests are generated from the Helm chart and are provided